frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-bom/operations.rst

                                                                       This is typical for manufacturing, producing three items takes three times the duration of producing one item.
                                                          | fixed_time : The operation duration is fixed whatever the number of produced items is.
-location_id                            non-empty string  The location where the operation takes place.
+location_id                            location          The location where the operation takes place.
 =====================================  ================= ========================================================================================

 .. rubric:: Advanced topics